dungeon-revealer/dungeon-revealer/docs/notes.md

 Variables can bes set by using the variable name surrounded by curly brackets `{{myVariable}}`.

 The template can be used by setting the `templateId` attribute to the Template `id`.
-In addition variable values can be passed by setting them as attributes on the `ChatMessage` and prefixing them with `var-`.
+In addition variable values can be passed by setting them as attributes on the `ChatMacro` and prefixing them with `var-`.

 E.g. the attribute for substituting the `myVariable` variable is `var-myVariable="My Custom Value"`.